-In 2025, she was a finalist for the Aesthetica Art Prize, her work was selected for exhibition at OKO Festival Bohinj 2025, was shortlisted for the Kolga Award and the KLPA Autoportrait award, and PX3 awarded her a Silver Medal for Fine Art Photography.
-In 2024, her work was exhibited in Earth Photo, awarded Foto Slovo's Gold Medal for Environmental and Climate Issue Category, and was shortlisted as 'Highly Commended' by Belfast Photo Festival.
-Her work was exhibited at Kranj Foto Fest 2023.
+Kovacs has exhibited internationally and received numerous accolades.
+In 2025, she was a finalist for the Aesthetica Art Prize, exhibited at OKO Festival Bohinj, and was shortlisted for the Kolga Award and the KLPA Autoportrait Award, as well as receiving a Silver Medal at the PX3 Prix de la Photographie Paris.
+In 2024, her work was exhibited in Earth Photo, awarded Foto Slovo’s Gold Medal for Environmental and Climate Issues, and was highly commended by the Belfast Photo Festival.
+Her work has also been shown at Kranj Foto Fest (2023).

 PROGRAM OF EVENTS